chylex/Better-Sprinting/README.md

   - Use tabs for indentation
   - Import order is `io, java, net, org, api, chylex, com` for some reason
   - No space between right parenthesis and left bracket: `void method(){`
-- When updating the mod to a new Minecraft version, all vanilla code in methods marked with `// UPDATE` must be rewritten to keep feature consistency with vanilla code
+- When updating the mod to a new Minecraft version, read `UpdateTodo.txt` for an overview of what needs to be done during each update

 ### I want to create an addon